gregbrowndev/docker-scripts/gitlab-runner/readme.md

 ## Overview

-This provides a Docker Compose deployment for Gitlab's Runner which can be used to running CI-CD jobs for registered project(s).
+This provides instructions on various deployments for Gitlab CI Runner.
+If you are developing a CI-CD pipeline or want to run the tests locally, it is recommended to install the runner directly on your dev machine.
+This is to avoid complexity in having to bind mount your source code into the container.

+## Run Task Locally

-Note - I would actually recommend installing the Runner directly, since the containerised runner is more awkward to give access to your code.
-With the Runner installed locally, you can use `gitlab-runner exec docker [task]` in your project root and it will execute `[task]` from the local _.gitlab-ci.yml_ file.
+With the Runner installed locally, you can use `gitlab-runner exec docker [task]` in your project root and it will execute `[task]` from the local _.gitlab-ci.yml_ file, e.g. `my-build-step`, `test1`, etc.

 ## Registering the Runner